 Each option award is evidenced by a written agreement between the Company and the employee.
-Stock options awarded generally vest ratably over a four-year period, with one-fourth vesting annually beginning on the first anniversary of the date of grant, and have a 10-year term.
 Prior to the exercise of an option, the holder has no rights as a stockholder with respect to the shares subject to such option, including voting rights and the right to receive dividends or dividend equivalents.